PittPrat/uw-msis-gpt-lab/instructions/colab_guide.md

-# Instructor Guide: Running PicoGPT in Google Colab
+# Guide: Running PicoGPT in Google Colab

 Since Colab runs in the cloud, we need a special "Tunnel" to view the Streamlit UI.
 Below are the 4 Code Cells you need to put in your Colab Notebook.